 Here are a couple of ROAS (return on ad spend) examples from our monthly numbers through Google Search campaigns:

-These are actually some of the low-end results for most of our clients.
+These are actually some of the low-end results for most of our criminal defense marketing and personal injury marketing clients.
 As you can see, it doesn’t always take a massive number of new clients to break even or make a decent spread through online marketing.

 Marketing Budgets for New vs Established Law Firms